 The annual shareholder's meeting will, every year, elect one auditor or an auditing firm to audit SCBC.
 The auditor shall be an authorised public accountant or a registered public accounting firm that elects an auditor in charge.
-At the annual shareholder's meeting held on 27 April 2022, the registered public accounting firm Deloitte AB was re-elected as auditor.
-The auditor in charge is Patrick Honeth.
+At the annual shareholder's meeting held on 27 April 2023, the registered public accounting firm Deloitte AB was re-elected as auditor.
+The auditor in charge is Malin Lüning.

-The financial statements of SCBC in respect of the financial years ended 31 December 2021 and 31 December 2022 were audited by Deloitte AB of Rehnsgatan 11, SE-113 79 Stockholm, Sweden, with Patrick Honeth as the auditor in charge.
+The financial statements of SCBC in respect of the financial years ended 31 December 2022 and 31 December 2023 were audited by Deloitte AB of Rehnsgatan 11, SE-113 79 Stockholm, Sweden, with Patrick Honeth as the auditor in charge for the financial year ended 31 December 2022 and Malin Lüning for the financial year ended on 31 December 2023.

-The above-mentioned auditor in charge is a member of FAR, the professional institute for authorised public accountants, licensed auditors for financial institutions and other highly qualified professionals in the accountancy sector in Sweden.
+The above-mentioned auditors in charge are, or were during the appointment as auditors in charge, members of FAR, the professional institute for authorised public accountants, licensed auditors for financial institutions and other highly qualified professionals in the accountancy sector in Sweden.